Patent Hub News

-The Chicago-Kent Patent Hub is one of 21 patent hubs around the United States that were created under the America Invents Act to provide assistance to low income inventors.
-The Chicago-Kent Patent Hub currently has 57 attorneys from 21 law firms providing assistance to inventors.
-Through June 30, 2018, those attorneys have contributed 4,160 hours to helping inventors.
+The Chicago-Kent College of Law Patent Hub is one of 21 patent hubs around the United States that were created under the America Invents Act to provide assistance to low-income inventors.
+The Chicago-Kent Patent Hub currently has 78 attorneys from 21 law firms providing assistance to inventors.
+Through June 30, 2019, those attorneys have contributed 5,448 hours to helping inventors.

 Patent Hub Recognition

 Spring Patent Hub Awards Ceremony